mpram/Azure-Defender-for-IoT/HOL Steps/Azure Defender for IoT HOL.md

 ![Setting up  Sensor](./images/login-info.png 'Setting up Sensor')

-5. Open a brower, type the Ip you use for the this step above **Configure management network interface**: this example was **172.25.224.2**, you should be able to login to Azure Defender
+5. Open a brower, type the IP you use for the this step above **Configure management network interface**: this example was **172.25.224.2**, you should be able to login to Azure Defender

 ![Defender Login](./images/defender-login-page.png 'Defender Login')